Folk Arts Apprenticeship

 How To Apply

 The master artist and apprentice must apply together to the Apprenticeship program.
-Apply online using the eGRANT system.
-The eGRANT application will require the following documentation:
+Apply online through MAC’s E-Grant system.
+The application will require the following documentation:

 Please review the guides and video tutorials available on MAC’s Frequently Asked Questions page, then contact MAC staff if you have any questions.